The Digital Services Act (DSA)

-Digital Service Act: What You need to know about this groundbreaking Legislation
+Digital Services Act: What You Need to Know About This Pioneering Legislation

-With the advent of the Internet and the subsequent emergence of digital platforms such as Google, Amazon, Facebook and others, the experience of Internet users has been significantly shaped by these entities.
-Today, it is almost unimaginable to use the Internet without these search engines and platforms.
-Until now, digital services have been governed by the "E-Commerce Directive" for over 20 years.
-This is now to be expanded and updated by the Digital Service Act, as the monopoly of the tech giants leads to unfair competitive conditions and simultaneously massive influence on society and economy.
+With the advent of the internet and the subsequent creation of digital platforms such as Google, Amazon, Facebook, and others, the experience of internet users has been significantly shaped by these entities.
+Today, it is almost inconceivable to use the internet without these search engines and platforms.
+For over 20 years, the "E-Commerce Directive" governed digital services.
+This is now set to be expanded and updated by the Digital Services Act, as the tech giants' monopoly position leads to unfair competitive conditions and simultaneously massive influence on society and the economy.

-The Digital Service Act (DSA) is new legislation from the European Commission affecting online platforms and businesses.
-With the DSA, rules are to be established for digital services and content to regulate the European markets and ensure the protection of information.
+The Digital Services Act (DSA) is a new piece of legislation from the European Commission that impacts online platforms and businesses.
+The DSA aims to establish rules for digital services and content to regulate European markets and ensure the protection of information.

-The bill provides that online services should be liable for content shared on their platforms.
-This should help combat the spread of illegal content such as hate speech and terrorist propaganda.
-Moreover, online services would be required to be more transparent about their decisions to remove content.
-Furthermore, the Digital Service Act in the EU is aiming to strengthen user rights.
-Also, platforms are expected to take action against fake reviews and fake news.
-Overall, the Digital Service Act EU is intended to enhance trust in online services and ensure fair competition in the European market.
+The legislative proposal suggests that online services should be liable for content that is shared on their platforms.
+This is intended to help combat the spread of illegal content such as hate speech and terrorist propaganda.
+Additionally, online services would be required to be more transparent about their content moderation decisions.
+Furthermore, the Digital Services Act is intended to strengthen users' rights within the EU.
+Platforms would also be mandated to take action against fake reviews and fake news.
+Overall, the Digital Services Act is expected to bolster trust in online services and ensure fair competition in the European market.

-An important part of the DSA is the introduction of a new liability arrangement for digital services.
-This should ensure that platforms can be held accountable for illegal content or products on their pages.
-This is intended to ensure that online platforms better protect their users and take responsibility for the content on their platforms.
-It will oblige platforms to take action against illegal content such as hate speech, disinformation, and copyright infringement.
+A key component of the DSA is the introduction of a new liability regime for digital services.
+This is intended to ensure that platforms can be held accountable for illegal content or products on their sites.
+The goal is to ensure that online platforms better protect their users and take responsibility for the content on their platforms.
+It will oblige platforms to take measures to combat illegal content such as hate speech, disinformation, and copyright infringement.

-When does the Digital Services Act come into force?
+When does the Digital Services Act come into effect?

-The law was adopted by the European Parliament and Council on April 23, 2022.
+The Act was adopted by the European Parliament and the Council on April 23, 2022.
 It was published in the Official Journal on October 27, 2022.
-This can be viewed via the link of the German government.
-The law comes into effect on November 16, 2022 and applies from February 17, 2024 in all EU countries.
+It can be viewed via the link from the German Federal Government.
+The Act comes into force on November 16, 2022, and applies from February 17, 2024, in all EU Member States.

 Who does the Digital Services Act apply to?

-The Digital Services Act applies to all companies that offer their services online, regardless of whether they are based in or outside the EU.
-Consequently, online providers include, in particular, Internet providers, E-commerce stores, App stores, hosting services such as cloud and web hosting services, as well as platforms of the collaborative economy and social media platforms.
-Special provisions apply to very large online platforms and search engines, which can be read here.
+The Digital Services Act applies to all companies that offer their services online, regardless of whether they are headquartered inside or outside the EU.
+Consequently, online providers include, in particular, internet service providers, e-commerce stores, app stores, hosting services such as cloud and web hosting services, as well as collaborative economy platforms and social media platforms.
+Special provisions apply to huge online platforms and search engines, which can be read about here.

-How does the Digital Services Act impact online platforms?
+How does the Digital Services Act affect online platforms?

-Companies that operate online and fall within the scope of the Digital Services Act (DSA) of the European Union must take various aspects into consideration:
+Companies that operate online and fall within the scope of the European Union's Digital Services Act (DSA) must consider various aspects:

 Responsibility for content: Under the DSA, online platforms must take greater responsibility for the content hosted on their platforms.
-This may involve intensified content moderation processes and improved systems for reporting and removing illegal content
+This may involve enhanced content moderation processes and improved systems for reporting and removal of illegal content.

-Transparency: Companies must inform their users clearly and transparently about their methods, particularly with regard to advertising, content moderation, and processing of user data.
-They must also publish transparency reports on their moderation practices
+Transparency: Companies must inform their users clearly and transparently about their methods, especially about advertising, content moderation, and the processing of user data.
+They must also publish transparency reports on their moderation practices.

-Complaint mechanisms: Companies must provide clear and effective mechanisms for user complaints and objections, both through internal procedures and by providing access to independent arbitration bodies
+Complaint mechanisms: Companies must provide clear and effective mechanisms for user complaints and appeals, both through internal procedures and access to independent dispute resolution bodies.

-Data protection: The DSA requires companies to ensure a high level of data protection and data security, particularly in relation to minor users and the use of profiling and personalised advertising
+Data protection: The DSA requires that companies ensure a high level of data protection and data security, particularly to minor users and the use of profiling and personalized advertising.

 Compliance and sanctions: Companies must ensure that they meet all the requirements of the DSA.
-Failure to comply can result in substantial sanctions and fines
+Non-compliance can result in significant sanctions and fines.

-To prepare for these requirements, companies should review and update their existing practices and policies, implement a robust data protection management system, and provide appropriate resources to comply with these new regulations.
-It is also advisable to seek legal advice to ensure that all requirements of the DSA are met.
+To be prepared for these requirements, companies should review and update their existing practices and policies, implement a robust data protection management system, and provide appropriate resources to comply with these new regulations.
+It's also advisable to seek legal counsel to ensure all the requirements of the DSA are met.

-Act Now: Protect Your Business from Legal Risks Associated with the Digital Services Act (DSA)
+Act Now: Protect Your Company from Legal Risks Associated with the Digital Services Act (DSA)

 How do you protect yourself from legal risks?